-THEATRE PERFORMANCE AND PRODUCTION (This course is offered every other year) 40 weeks 1 Credit Grade Level 10-12
+THEATRE PERFORMANCE AND PRODUCTION40 weeks1 Credit

+Grade Level 10-12

 Theatre Performance and Production gives students the opportunity to work on in-depth skills that cannot be covered at length over the course of a theatrical production.
 For the first half of the year, the focus is on performance: students will do scene studies, character development, monologue/song analysis and preparation, improvisation and the building of essential performance skills in acting and singing.